The mgmt translator for puppet catalogs was truly created from the bottom

 right when we started thinking about the translator concept.

-The rough plan was to introduce proxy nodes that do nothing (type noop
+The rough plan was to introduce proxy nodes that do nothing (type noop) and just help

 distribute the relationships.

-.
-As soon as this happens, relationships between whit
+into a noop.
+As soon as this happens, relationships between whits and other resources

 are kept as well.